SamirTalwar/talks/design-patterns-in-the-21st-century.md

 * In all cases, we split things apart, only defining the coupling between them in the way objects were constructed.
 * The difference between domain objects and infrastructural code became much more explicit, and we eradicated infrastructure whenever we could.
-* The Chain of Responsibility became immutable, because we needed to be able to work with it without worrying if it was going to do the same thing every time.
 * And we generalised, using the built-in interfaces to do most of the heavy lifting for us, avoiding declaring lots of infrastructural types and concentrating on our domain.

 It's funny, the resulting code was a lot more object-oriented too.